 The Donna Jackson Trailblazer Awards, sponsored by the Public Utilities Department, were presented to local college students for the public service announcement video competition to raise awareness of water conservation and efficient water use, sponsored by the Public Utilities department.

-The Emerging Young Professionals video public service announcement (PSA) awards, sponsored by the City’s Public Works - Stormwater Management Division, were presented to local high school students.
+The Emerging Young Professionals video public service announcement (PSA) awards, sponsored by the City’s Engineering Services - Stormwater Management Division, were presented to local high school students.
 The PSAs focused on the theme: “Stormwater runoff is the main connection between humans’ activities and water bodies; what we do on land affects our lakes and streams.”